heatsrc/vue-declassified/cli/README.md

 Convert Vue Class Components to Vue 3 Composition API

 Options:
-  -V, --version                 output the version number --ignore-collisions           Will not stop on collisions -p, --project [tsconfigPath]  Use compiler options from specified tsconfig.json file, if no file path specified with the flag vuedc will attempt to derive it from the input file.
+  -V, --version        output the version number --ignore-collisions  Will not stop on collisions
+  -p, --project        Use compiler options from tsconfig.json file, vuedc will attempt to derive the `tsconfig.json` from the input file.
                        WARNING: this option is significantly slower than not using it, only enable if you need external references (e.g., deriving sources of properties from mixins)!
   -i, --input <file>   Input Vue file
   -o, --output <file>  Output file, if not specified input file will be overwritten -y, --yes            Overwrite output file without asking -h, --help           display help for command
 ```

 ### Hot loading